bd-j/cetus/INSTALL.md

 3. Install python-FSPS.

-    This will use f2py, which presumably exists (installed with numpy) and uses an ifort compiler.
+    This will use f2py, which presumably exists (it's usually installed with numpy, but some kinds of numpy installs can result in broken f2py) and uses an ifort compiler.
 Anyway, it is important that both FSPS and python-FSPS use the same fortran compiler.
 I have had success using the default compiler options, `-cpp -fPIC`.

 	1. `cd ~/pfs/code/site-packages`
     2. `git clone https://github.com/bd-j/python-fsps`